USD Admission RequirementsSan Diego, California

 What are the ACT requirements for prospective students to get into USD?

-Admission data indicates that USD regularly accepts students with ACT's of 26 and above.
-Successful applicants typically send ACT scores in the top 18 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 24 in some instances.
+Admission data indicates that USD regularly accepts students with ACT's of 25 and above.
+Successful applicants typically send ACT scores in the top 22 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 22 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
 The school ranks #21 in California for highest average ACT composite score.
-Scoring well on the ACT is very important as 65 percent of applicants submit ACT scores to University of San Diego.
+45 percent of applicants submit ACT scores to University of San Diego.

 |ACT Score||Competitiveness||Admission Chances|